Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

-For the overdamped Langevin dynamics, the corresponding Eyring-Kramers formula for LSI inequality has been shown to be optimal in the one-dimensional case.
+where $\rho^{\PI}$ is given by the asymptotic formula \eqref{eq:PIest} and $H^1(\mu):= \{f: \int_{\mathbb{R}^n} |\nabla f|^2 d\mu < \infty\}$ \end{proposition} For the over-damped Langevin dynamics, the corresponding Eyring-Kramers formula for LSI inequality has been shown to be optimal in the one-dimensional case.
 For the isa, we do not expect the LSI constant of \eqref{eq:LSIest} to be optimal.
-However, up to some combinatorial factor in $N$, it has the asymptotic behavior for a generic one-dimensional case.
+However, up to the combinatorial pre-factor in the number of local minima $N$, it captures the asymptotic behavior for a generic one-dimensional case. \begin{proposition} Assume $n = 1$, and $H$ has three critical points: two minima $m_1 < m_2$ with $H(m_1) = 0 < \delta \leq H(m_2)$ and a local maximum $s$ in between.
+Then